invest-composer/composer-trade-mcp/README.md

 - **Backtest your ideas**
   - Our Backtesting API provides a fast feedback loop for AI to iterate and validate its hypotheses.
   - Try asking Claude: "_Compare the strategy's performance against the S&P 500.
 Plot the results._"
+- **Find a strategy tailored for you**
+  - Provide your criteria to the AI and it will search through our database of 1000+ strategies to find one that suits your needs.
+  - Try asking Claude: "_Find me a strategy with better risk-reward characteristics than Bitcoin._"
 - **Monitor performance** (requires [API Key](https://github.com/invest-composer/composer-trade-mcp?tab=readme-ov-file#getting-your-api-key))
   - View performance statistics for your overall account as well as for individual symphonies.
   - Try asking Claude: "_Identify my best-performing symphonies.
 Analyze why they are working._"